$19.95 – $35.95

 KERR CRABAPPLE

 Kerr crabapple was introduced in 1952, a cross between the Dolgo and Harlson crab apples.
 This tree produces amazing crops of apples, making it one of the best crabapple trees for deer.
 Kerr crabapple is 1 ½’’ to 2’’ in size with a slightly tart but sweet taste that’s good for fresh eating.
 It is very cold hardy down to Zone 3 with excellent disease resistance to common apple tree diseases.
-In a no spray situation I’m seeing excellent resistance to cedar apple rust, good resistance to apple scab, powdery mildew and fireblight.
-This tree will begin dropping in October and continue dropping through the fall with some fruit persisting on the tree through into winter.
-Kerr is one of the best crabapple options for deer that is sold commercially.
+In a no-spray situation, I see excellent resistance to cedar apple rust, apple scabs, powdery mildew, and fireblight.
+This tree will begin dropping in October and continue dropping through the fall, with some fruit persisting on the tree into winter.
+Kerr is one of the best crabapple options for deer sold commercially.
 Hardiness Zones 3-8.

 The Kerr Crabapple is made by using plant tissue from the original tree and attaching it to the new roots.
-This essentially is giving you an identical tree, of the one you see in the picture and description.
+This essentially gives you an identical tree to the one in the picture and description.

 TREE SIZE